 You can learn to control emotional hijacking - believe it or not, your ability to breathe can save you from an emotional hijacking, as it only takes 10 seconds or less for your brain to regain control of highly charged emotions.

 This holiday season, if you feel your emotions getting the better of you, be sure to try the following steps to remain calm:

 - Exhale and then start counting: 1, 2, 3…

 - Keep counting until you reach 10

-- Remember to breathe deeply while counting
+- Remember to breathe in deeply while counting

-This article was originally published on December 7, 2019, and has been updated (November 2020).
+This article was originally published on December 7, 2019, and updated (November 2023).

-Sign up for Linda’s monthly tips to build your Emotional Intelligence and reduce Emotional Hijacking!
+Sign up for monthly tips to build your Emotional Intelligence and reduce Emotional Hijacking!